Urology cancer

 • Testicle -Blood tests, MRI scan, CT scan, ultrasound scan

-• Penis - Blood tests, MRI scan, CT scan performed locally however due to its rarity Penile cancers are normally always referred to St Georges general Hospital in London.
+• Penis - Blood tests, MRI scan, CT scan performed locally however due to its rarity penile cancers are normally always referred to St Georges general Hospital in London.

 Treatments for each cancer can vary and may need surgery, radiotherapy, chemotherapy, or a combination of these treatments.